OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 1. Navigate to **{{Infrastructure,Environments}}**.
 1. Click the ... overflow menu for the environment you want to enable or disable dynamic infrastructure on and select **Edit**.
-1. Expand the **Dynamic infrastructure** section and tick or untick the check-box to enable or disable managing dynamic infrastructure.
+1. Expand the **Dynamic infrastructure** section and tick the check-box to enable dynamic infrastructure.
 1. Click **SAVE**.

 ### Enable deployments without a target

 Using target discovery during a deployment means that there may be no existing targets at the start of a deployment.
-To allow deployments to start without any targets for an existing project:
+To allow deployments to start without any targets:

 1. Navigate to **{{Projects,{Project name},Deployments,Settings}}**.
 1. Expand the **Deployment Targets Required** and select the "Allow deployments to be created when there are no deployment targets" option.